dirtybrie/stringbean/README.md

 > Works for POSIX-compliant OS and NTFS (Linux/Mac, Windows)<br/>

 > [!IMPORTANT]
+> 1. The output for this script on windows is much longer than it is for linux just be mindful when you
+> want to generate anything above 5000 lines.
+If your using linux it will spit out a 200,000 line file like nothing.<br/>
-> I have not tested stringbean on Mac yet, however macOS's core is a
+> 2. I have not tested stringbean on Mac yet, however macOS's core is a
 > POSIX-compliant operating system so the exceptions in this code should still follow through.
 > gnu/linux is based off of unix, Not to be construed as the same but the commands are similar
 > and files are structured the same way.
 So there shouldn't be an issue as long as you have python3 intalled on your Mac.<br/>